 Disney Cruise Line Bahamian cruises visit tropical ports with beautiful beaches and sparkling water.
 Disney also adds in the option of memorable shore excursions to make an unforgettable adventure.
-Looking for a private island?
+Are you looking for a private island?
 Disney has one in the form of Castaway Cay, and most of the Disney Cruise Line Bahamian cruises stop there.
-Here are the Ports of Call fro Disney’s Bahamian cruises.
+Here are the Ports of Call from Disney’s Bahamian cruises.

 Port Canaveral, Florida